pratyush-dh/satellite-image-classification-using-python/README.md

 # SatelliteImageClassificationUsingPython
 In this repository, we have classified a Landsat 8 image using Machine learning.
-This repository contains the code and data for classifying a satellite image of the Kathmandu Valley and its neighboring areas into four land covers, viz.
-Forest, Urban, Water, and Open/cultivated Land with an accuracy of 86 percent.
+This repository contains the code and data for classifying a satellite image of the Kathmandu Valley and its neighboring areas into four land covers: Forest, Urban, Water, and Open/cultivated Land, with an accuracy of 86 percent.

 ## Introduction